vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2022.12.13 version 1.13.1 =
+Changes required for newer version of epayment-api Changes in localization for blocks

 = 2022.12.12 version 1.13.0 =
 Added support for HPOS (https://woocommerce.com/document/high-performance-order-storage/) Added protection from Vipps being ran while WooCommerce is deactivated